About the Fund

 Hands Across Canberra may periodically request impact stories and/or photographs of project progress or completion for possible inclusion on its website, social media outlets or annual report (photographs that feature faces require permission from all individuals or their guardians).

-This Grant Round will be administered by Hands Across Canberra which uses Smarty Grants to manage applications.
+This Grant Round is administered by Hands Across Canberra which uses the Foundant grant management portal to manage applications.
 All applications must be submitted via the online Grant Program Application Forms.

 Interested grant applicants are encouraged to contact Hands Across Canberra before making a submission.